 CERT C guidelines[37]: MEM08-C

-Ada Quality and Style Guide[1]: 7.6.7 and 7.6.8
+Ada Quality and Style Guide[1]: 7.5 subsections “Unchecked Access” and “Unchecked Conversion”

 Mechanism of failure

 Sometimes there is a legitimate need for applications to place different interpretations upon the same stored representation of data.
 The most fundamental example is a program loader that treats a binary image of a program as data by loading it, and then treats it as a program by invoking it.
 Most programming languages permit type-breaking reinterpretation of data; however, some offer less error-prone alternatives for commonly encountered situations.